 Stats and Workload

-Reviews were most extreme during last fall’s semester of classes where I was learning new cards in both a trivia deck (more on that later) and thirty new cards a day for graduate school.
+Reviews were most extreme during last fall semester where I was learning new cards in both a trivia deck (more on that later), and thirty new cards a day for graduate school.
 There was a large drop off in reviews after I stopped looking at new cards from the trivia deck.
-Falling for the sunk cost fallacy I continued to review the trivia cards that I already had, thinking that I had already spent most of the time I would ever spend on those cards meaning it was worth it for me to keep reviewing them.
+Falling for the sunk cost fallacy, I continued to review the trivia cards that I already had, thinking that I had already spent most of the time I would ever spend on those cards, meaning it was worth it for me to keep reviewing them.
 However, I have recently realized the utility of me knowing the voice actors of the Simpsons, or the home stadiums of the teams in the Champion’s League is near zero, making any additional time I spend reviewing these facts a waste.
-Also many of these cards, because of their lack of connectedness to other knowledge kept coming up for review, actually eating up a fair bit of my time.
+Also many of these cards, because of their lack of connectedness to other knowledge, kept coming up for review, actually eating up a fair bit of my time.
 Thus, I decided to ax any trivia card that I did not want to know when it came up for review by suspending it and then periodically deleting any suspended cards.